codeaches-test/info001-test.github.io/docs/maven/CHILD-deploy-artifacts-to-ossrh.md

 date: 2019-02-10 1:00:00 -0700
 ---

-# Deploy artifacts to Open Source Software Repository Hosting Service (OSSRH) with Apache Maven
-{: .no_toc }

----

 Sonatype OSSRH (Open Source Software Repository Hosting) provides repository hosting service for open source project binaries (jar files etc).

 In this tutorial, let's create an account in OSSRH and deploy a jar file to OSSRH using maven using a windows PC.